ethanclawsie/GuessRating/README.md

 - Click on movie cards to make your selection.
 - Immediate feedback on your guess.
 - Prevents selecting two movies with the same rating.
+- Keeps track of correct and missed guesses.

 ## Getting Started